 - To collaborate with students, professors, and staff to support and enhance more inclusive teaching and learning on our campus community;

-- To provide customized educational workshops and programming to individuals, departments, and colleges to encourage multicultural awareness and cultural competency;
+- To provide customized educational workshops and programming to individuals, departments, and colleges to encourage multicultural awareness and cultural development;

 - To advance a culture of diversity and inclusion that values and respects a living, learning, and working environment in which all students can participate and excel.

 These objectives underscore the University’s commitment to integrate dynamic cultural and intellectual traditions that intersect with inter- and transdisciplinary knowledge systems.
 They strengthen the mission of Student Affairs to develop programs and services to foster access and shared responsibility for diversity.
 They also affirm the vision of Undergraduate Studies to reimagine the possibilities of embedding our vital learning community with the core value of inclusive excellence.